krokosik/rustpill/README.md

 - expand the firmware and port more Cube code
 - another crate for RP Pico firmware
 - create a global defmt logger that sends data via a topic
-- fix the `firmare` runner, which is ignored when using `forced-target`, i.e. find a way to make the Cargo workspace work nicer. [cargo issue](https://github.com/rust-lang/cargo/issues/14833).
+- fix the `firmware` runner, which is ignored when using `forced-target`, i.e. find a way to make the Cargo workspace work nicer. [cargo issue](https://github.com/rust-lang/cargo/issues/14833).
 Another option might be to exclude firmware from workspace and use `linkedProjects` in Rust Analyzer
 - test multiple connected boards scenario